radareorg/radare2-book/plugins.md

 ## IO plugins

-All the access to files, network, debugger, etc.. is wrapped by an IO abstraction layer that allows to interpret all the data as if it was a single file.
+All access to files, network, debugger, etc. is wrapped by an IO abstraction layer that allows radare to treat all data as if it were just a file.

 IO plugins are the ones used to wrap the open, read, write and 'system' on virtual file systems.
 You can make radare understand anything as a plain file.
 E.g., a socket connection, a remote radare session, a file, a process, a device, a gdb session, etc..